RickofManc/community-yoga/README.md

 ### Software & Web Applications

 * [Balsamiq](https://balsamiq.com/) - Used to build wireframes in the Skelton phase.
-* This website was coded using only HTML5 & CCS3, with [GitPod](https://gitpod.io/) used for an IDE and [GitHub](https://github.com/) as a hosting repository.
+* This website was coded using HTML & CCS, with [GitPod](https://gitpod.io/) used for an IDE and [GitHub](https://github.com/) as a hosting repository.
 * Gitpod.io - for writing the code.
 Using the command line for committing and pushing to Git Hub
 * [W3schools](https://www.w3schools.com/) - Source of 'How to...' information throughout the build.
 * [Stack Overflow](https://stackoverflow.com/questions/42199911/how-can-i-reorder-html-using-media-queries) - Source of information on reordering HTML when using media queries.